-Name Format Value id A or U A list of unique text identifiers displayed in the FIELD control with value help.
-The list must be separated by semicolon characters. text A or U A list of texts displayed in the FIELD control with value help.
+Name Format Value id A list of unique text identifiers displayed in the FIELD control with value help.
+The list must be separated by semicolon characters. text A list of texts displayed in the FIELD control with value help.
 The list must be separated by semicolon characters.